withvoyage/www/public/handbook/company/who-we-serve.md

-## Venture-Backed Startups
+## Startups

-If you're running a SaaS startup, **Voyage is for you**.
+If you're running a startup, **Voyage is for you**.

 Existing marketing tools aren't for early stage companies.
 Rarely are they usage-based + they often want annual contracts. <a href="handbook/company/what-we-believe#upmarket" target="_blank">Read why</a>.

-Plus, other tools are built for mid-market/enterprise where the goals or marketing are different.
+In mid-market or enterprise, the goals of marketing are different.

 ### Pre-Product Market Fit